PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Oral_Health_and_Well-Being/README.md

 * Life in general is less satisfying due to condition of mouth and teeth.
 * Appearance of mouth and teeth affects ability to interview for a job.
 * How often have you experienced the following problems in the last 12 months dues to the condition of your mouth and teeth?
-* Attitudes toward oral health adn dental care.
+* Attitudes toward oral health and dental care.
 * Dental care utilization: what people say and what people do.
 * Reasons for not visiting the dentist more frequently, among those without a visit in the last 12 months.